mahlodi-makobe/RealEastateAnalysis/README.md

 - [License](#license)

 ## About
 This project aims to showcase Python capabilities in data analysis, visualization, and machine learning.
-It was created as part of preparation for a job interview, utilizing a real estate dataset.
+It was utilizing a real estate dataset.

 ## Key Properties
 - Mix of categorical and numeric features